 Since 2000, most states have worked to improve their GDL by extending the learner permit period, as well as adding peer passenger and nighttime restrictions to the provisional license -- to great effect.
 Although these three components of GDL separately contribute to reduced crash rates, GDL programs that combine all three may result in the highest crash reductions among novice teen drivers.

-Recent research suggests that requiring new drivers to adhere to GDL provisions through age 20 reduces crash risk for older novice drivers.
+Research conducted at CHOP suggests that requiring new drivers to adhere to GDL provisions through age 20 reduces crash risk for older novice drivers.
 It is worth exploring if extending GDL requirements through age 20 years will help reduce crashes in your state.

 How to Advocate for Better GDL Laws

 It’s hard to get a law passed on your own.
 Tap into these resources to get started:

 - Learn more about the current GDL system in your state.
 Also check your state government website for any pending legislation to see if the bill or bills align with recommended Minimum GDL Provisions.
 Contact the bill sponsor’s office to check on the status of the bill.
 Ask how you can specifically help.